tournepivoine/shinpokered-fr/README.md

 - GiveMonName doesn't work properly for the Vermilion Beauty after receiving the Pokemon, jank ensues.
 - Text scrolls immediately when receiving the Pokemon from the Vermilion Beauty.
 - HP DV does not appear to display correctly.
+- Vermilion City sign near Diglett's Cave doesn't show correctly (prolly just an event thing)
+- Vermilion Beauty gives wrong Pokemon when cats are chosen
+- Cancelling teaching with a TM and choosing another crashes the game

 Evolution Methods for new Pokemon
 ====